inf112-v21/Snokarane/README.md

 0. Install Java 13 or later.
 1. Clone project using Git.
 2. Run Main.java using an IDE such as IntelliJ (recommended) or Eclipse.
 Alternativly compile and run using your preferred method.
-3. Choose host or client
+3. Choose host or client.
-3a.
-Host: wait for connected players
+* 3a.
+Host: wait for connected players.
-3b.
-Client: connect to ip of host
+* 3b.
+Client: connect to ip of host.